MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 - optimizer - 'L-BFGS-B' or 'TNC'.
 These are both bound constrained methods.
 If the bounded method fails, nelder-mead will be used.
 If nelder-mead fails then the initial guess will be returned with a warning.
 For more information on optimizers see the `scipy documentation <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize>`_.
 - dataframe - a pandas dataframe of the appropriate format.
 The requirements of the input dataframe are: The column titles MUST be 'category', 'time', 'quantity'.
 The category values MUST be 'F' for failure or 'C' for censored (right censored).
 The time values are the failure or right censored times.
 The quantity is the number of items at that time.
 The quantity must be specified for all values even if the quantity is 1.

 The following example shows how we can use Fit_Weibull_2P_grouped to fit a Weibull_2P distribution to grouped data from a spreadsheet (shown below) on the Windows desktop.
 We change the optimiser from the default (L-BFGS-B) to TNC as it is more successful for this dataset.
 In almost all cases the L-BFGS-B optimizer is better than TNC but it is worth trying both if the first does not look good.
 You may also want to try changing the initial_guess_method as the results from the optimizers can be sensitive to their initial guess for problems in which there are local minima or insufficient gradients to find the global minima.
 If you would like to access this data, it is available in reliability.Datasets.electronics and includes both the failures and right_censored format as well as the dataframe format.
+An example of this is provided in the code below (option 2).

 .. image:: images/grouped_excel.png